Bengali: এই ব্লগটি এখানে বাংলায় পড়ুন।

 - Growth and Expansion.

 - Paying off debt.

 - Taking over another company (Acquisition).

 An investor should check out the reason for the rights issue before opting for it.
 He should also make sure the company has strong earning visibility and credible management.

-Like in the case of Reliance Industries Ltd., Company is raising capital for paying Debt i.e., Balance sheet Deleveraging.
+Like in the case of Reliance Industries Ltd., the Company is raising capital for paying Debt i.e., Balance sheet Deleveraging.

-Advantages of right issue:
+Advantages and Disadvantages of right issue:

 - The shares are offered to the shareholders at a discounted price.
 So it is an opportunity for the existing shareholders to increase their stake in the company at a lower price thus decreasing their holding price average for the company.

 - For the company, the Right issue is one of the best ways to raise capital without incurring additional debt from the banks on high-interest rates thus cutting on the Finance cost for a Company.